tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 {% gist tiborsimon/51dca17af664f51ecc0b %}

 That's it.
 These 5 methods cover all the possible non redundant ways to generate sinusoidal signals.
 Did you understand them?
 Did you like them?
 Will you use them?
 Will you _study_ them?
 Will you _derive_ them over and over again?
-There is a better way for these basic tasks.

 If your answers for the last two questions were both _nope_, then the go ahead and meet __Smart Sinusoids__.